 As businesses across much of the globe look to return to the office, technology companies helping create COVID safe workplaces are seeing a rush in investment.

-AI-enabled visual intelligence software, AnyVision has just announced it’s secured $US43 million in funding to scale its touchless access control and remote authentication products.
+AI-enabled visual intelligence software, AnyVision recently announced it’s secured $US43 million in funding to scale its touchless access control and remote authentication products.

 While major tech firms may well be extending their work from home policies, other industries, such as the finance sector are looking to expedite employees’ return to the office.